iancze/DiskJockey/README.md

     Exiting

 Second, most of the scripts and IO routines require Python and several Python packages.
+I have only tested the scripts on Python 3.x, although they may work on Python 2.7.
 Please install the following packages via your own package manager or a distribution like anaconda:

 * numpy
 * scipy